pydoit/doit/doc/tutorial_1.rst

 A common use-case is to be able to "revert" the operations done by a task.
 ``doit`` provides the ``clean`` command for that.

 By default it does nothing...
-You need to add a parameter ``clean`` to task metadata.
+You need to add the parameter ``clean`` to the task's metadata.
 For the most common case where you just want to remove the created targets, just pass the value ``True``.

-You can also write custom ``actions`` (shell or python) of what should be done as a value to ``clean`` field.
+You can also write custom ``actions`` (shell or python) to specify what should be done as a value to ``clean`` field.

 Add ``clean`` to all defined tasks, like: